olivernorred/olivernorreddotcom/src/cookbook.md

 description: I'm Oliver and these are recipes by my friends and family :)
 ---

-*I asked some friends and family to share a recipe that means a lot to them.
-Haters will say it’s an excuse for me to play with `<ol>`s and `<ul>`s.
-Fans will say it’s awesome.*
+*I asked some friends and family to share a recipe they love.
+Haters will call it an excuse for me to play with `<ol>`s and `<ul>`s.
+Fans will say something like, “Now we’re cookin with gas!” or “Can’t take the heat?
+Get outta the kitchen!” or “Flame on!”*

 ##### BREAKFASTS